baudelaine/ocp-esx/Install-Cloud-Pak-for-Data.md

 #### Test your entitlement key against cp.icr.io registry

+> :warning: Run this on Controller

 ```
 docker login -u $USERNAME -p $APIKEY cp.icr.io
 ```

 ##### Try to pull something

+> :warning: Run this on Controller

 ```
 docker pull cp.icr.io/cp/cpd/zen-meta-couchdb:v2.5.0.0-210
 ```

 > :warning: If pull failed with **repository cp.icr.io/cp/cpd/zen-meta-couchdb not found: does not exist or no pull access** then connect to IBM intranet and get username and apikey this way :

+> :warning: Run this on Controller with **IBM intranet connection**

 >```
 >USERNAME=$(curl http://icpfs1.svl.ibm.com/zen/cp4d-builds/2.5.0.0/production/internal/repo.yaml | awk -F ": " ' $1 ~ "username" {print $2}') && echo $USERNAME